 The school improvement process shall further include a visitation by a team of external representatives to review progress and provide written recommendations.
 A copy of the written recommendations shall be provided to the Department.
 The external team visits shall be conducted at least once each five years.

-Legal Reference: NDE Rule 10.01, 10.5.02, 10).9 and 10.10
+Legal Reference: NDE Rule 10.01, 10.5.02, 10.9 and 10.10

+Date of Adoption: May 8, 2017

+Reviewed: April 12.2021

 Public Access to School Records - Examination, Making Memoranda, and Copying